Idea Development Process

 Here's How it Works

 Iowa DOT Research is constantly looking for ways to keep Iowa’s transportation system on the cutting-edge of safety, mobility, sustainability, and technology.

 Before a project can begin, it must follow a thorough development process.
 Here’s how it works and how you can help:

-2. Discussion and Evaluation
+Stage 2.
+Discussion & Evaluation